 Our clients deserve our finest effort when they engage Marsh to obtain insurance coverage.
 A key component of this is the placement process — determining appropriate insurers for the types of risk involved and negotiating with those insurers on behalf of our clients to obtain optimal coverage at a competitive price.

-In addition, we have established a toll-free "Ethics & Compliance" line at 800-381-2105.
+Marsh has established a toll-free "Ethics & Compliance" line at 800-381-2105.
 Please use this number to submit any concerns or complaints you may have related to compensation paid or payable to Marsh by insurers or any other third parties.

 Use of Client Information